BuddyForms/BuddyForms/readme.txt

 ---

-Upgrade to the ‘Professional’ to skyrocket the engagement around your website and gain even more control over submission forms!
+Upgrade to ‘Professional’ to skyrocket the engagement around your website and gain even more control over submission forms!

 → Get more information and upgrade at [BuddyForms](https://themekraft.com/buddyforms)